MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 PrivateLink and VPC Peering are mostly non-options.
 See the [FAQ](#why-is-vpc-peering-not-a-straightforward-option) for more information.

-However, if you are willing to do a lot of heavy lifting that is orthogonal to AWS primitives, you _can_ use these in combination with [Internet Egress Filtering](https://eng.lyft.com/internet-egress-filtering-of-services-at-lyft-72e99e29a4d9), to accomplish centralized egress.
+However, if you are willing to do a lot of heavy lifting that is orthogonal to AWS primitives, you _can_ use these in combination with [a proxy](https://eng.lyft.com/internet-egress-filtering-of-services-at-lyft-72e99e29a4d9), to accomplish centralized egress.
 This is because the destination IP of outbound traffic won't be the Internet, but a private IP.

 This is assuming you are deploying e.g. iptables, to re-route Internet-destined traffic on every host.